doctorfree/MMM-MacAddressScan/README.md

 ## Technical Overview

-The scan of the local area network is performed by the `arp-scan` tool which uses the the Address Resolution Protocol (ARP).
+The scan of the local area network is performed by the `arp-scan` tool which uses the Address Resolution Protocol (ARP).
 ARP is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a given internet layer address, typically an IPv4 address.
 This mapping is a critical function in the Internet protocol suite.
 ARP was